 John Carter Allen

 1724-1800.
-He was born the son of Carter Allen and Emma Hay on 19 January 1724, was related to the Marchioness of Salisbury and the Marquis of Downshire, and apparently had a claim to the title of Earl of Erroll.
-He was the brother-in-law of Admiral Robert Swanton, who died in 1765 having been the commander-in-chief in the Leeward Islands.
+Born the son of Carter Allen and Emma Hay on 19 January 1724, he was related to the Marchioness of Salisbury and the Marquis of Downshire, and apparently had a claim to the title of Earl of Erroll.
+He was the brother-in-law of Admiral Robert Swanton, who died in 1765 having earlier served as the commander-in-chief in the Leeward Islands.

-Having been educated at Westminster and formed an early friendship with the future Admiral Viscount Keppel, Allen was commissioned lieutenant on 14 June 1745 and saw some service aboard the Gosport 44, Captain Thomas Pye, which returned to England from Nova Scotia in early 1752.
+Having enjoyed an education at Eton and formed an early friendship with the future Admiral Viscount Keppel, Allen was commissioned lieutenant on 14 June 1745 and saw some service aboard the Gosport 44, Captain Thomas Pye, which returned to England from Nova Scotia in early 1752.

-In February 1782 he commissioned the Royal William 84, and he sat on the court martial into the loss of the Royal George on 29 August.
-He was then with Admiral Lord Howe at the relief of Gibraltar on 18 October and led the van at the action off Cape Spartel, losing two men killed and thirteen wounded.
-The Royal William was paid off in February 1783.
+In May 1782 he commissioned the Royal William 84, which had undergone a thorough repair at Portsmouth, but although ready for sea in July, she could not undertake any duty for a lack of men, and it was not until 27 July that she was able to leave harbour.
+Joining the Channel Fleet, Allen sat on the court martial into the loss of the Royal George 100 on 29 August, and he then sailed with Admiral Lord Howe for the relief of Gibraltar on 18 October.
+His ship led the van at the action off Cape Spartel, two days later, losing two men killed and thirteen wounded.
+She returned to Spithead with the fleet on 14 November, and at the end of the month entered Portsmouth to be docked, prior to being paid off on 22 February 1783.

-Allen was married three times, but a great deal of confusion attends his family history.
-His second wife, who he married on 20 Jun 1780, was Caroline Addington, the widow of William Addington.
+Allen was married three times; however, a great deal of mystery attends his family history.
+His second wife, whom he married on 20 Jun 1780, was Caroline Addington, the widow of William Addington.
 Following her death he married Stella Frances Freeman on 29 June 1799, this lady being a wealthy heiress whose family had owned property in Jamaica.
 He was the father of Vice-Admiral John Allen, and of ‘Captain’ Thomas Allen, 1773-1852, and also of a daughter, all three being described as his ‘natural children’.
-Somewhat incredibly the sons of Thomas Allen claimed that their father was in fact the son of Bonnie Prince Charlie, and that he had been adopted by Admiral Allen after being left in his care whilst cruising off Siena.
-Thomas Allen did not share greatly in Admiral Allen’s will, the younger son John being by far the greater beneficiary, and after a short career in the navy Thomas apparently led a somewhat shadowy existence living abroad, particularly in Italy, for many years.
+Somewhat incredibly, the sons of Thomas Allen claimed that their father was in fact the son of Bonnie Prince Charlie, and that he had been adopted by Admiral Allen after being left in his care whilst cruising off Italy.
+Thomas Allen did not share greatly in Admiral Allen’s will, the younger son John being by far the greater beneficiary, and after a short career in the Navy Thomas apparently led a somewhat shadowy existence living abroad, particularly in Italy.

-Allen lived in Devonshire Place, Marylebone, politically he was a supporter of the Rockingham Whigs, and he was a friend of Admirals Hon.
+Admiral Allen lived in Devonshire Place, Marylebone.
+Politically, he was a supporter of the Rockingham Whigs, and he was a friend of Admirals Hon.
 Samuel Barrington and Lord Hotham.